typhonjs-node-npm-scripts/typhonjs-npm-scripts-test-mocha/README.md

 `mocha.js` just runs Mocha tests.

 Both `mocha-istanbul.js` and `mocha-istanbul-report.js` execute Mocha tests and Istanbul.
-Also an additional `report` command in `.npmscriptrc` is executed if defined which is useful when running on Travis CI to upload results to Codecov.
+Also an additional `report` command in `.npmscriptrc` is executed afterward if defined which is useful when running on Travis CI to upload results to Codecov.

 The main difference between `mocha-istanbul.js` and `mocha-istanbul-report.js` is that `istanbul report` is automatically run after the initial `istanbul` command from `.npmscriptrc` is executed.
 This is necessary for instance when instrumenting JSPM / SystemJS tests.